Rahul3Dev/Git-demo/README.md

 # Git-demo
-this is for education purpose
+This is for education purpose
+Author - Saurav Dev